BSalita/VB6_Translator/README.md

 Translate VB6 project files and source code to new target language.
 Reads project files, builds AST (Abstract Syntax Tree), traverses AST emitting target.

 ## Status
 Work no longer in progress.
 Build process may be missing files.
 C is only target (mostly) implemented.
+You'll have to create your own emitter.

 ## Requirements
 1. VB6 development system.